Philippine Internet Exchange: History

 The idea to connect all the Internet Service Providers in the Philippines was first suggested in mid-1995 during the Internet Society (ISOC)-sponsored Internet Workshop held in Hawaii.
 Uniting competing ISPs posed a difficulty even though the benefits of an IX were obvious.

 In August 1995, exploratory discussions started within PLDT on the setting-up of the infrastructure for an Internet hub.
 In May 1996 it was decided to proceed with the network access point project, called Philippine Internet eXchange (PhIX).
 PhIX pilot operations started in January 1997.

 On 29 October 1996, PLDT formally presented its PhIX project to the 15 local ISPs which have their own gateway connections to other countries.
 Of the 15 ISPs who attended PLDT's presentation, the 5 largest ISPs signified their intention to join the PhIX project by signing the Multi-Lateral Peering Agreement on 19 November 1996, namely: Infocom, IPhil, Moscom, Virtualink and WorldTel Phil.

-The pilot operation of the PhIX was started in January 1997 and was completed in June 1997, and since then the 5 pioneering ISPs have successfully been exchanging Philippine-Centric New World Hotel on July 3, 1997.
+The pilot operation of the PhIX was started in January 1997 and was completed in June 1997, and since then the 5 pioneering ISPs have successfully been exchanging Philippine-Centric New World Hotel on July 3, 1997 which is when PHIX was formally launched.